I-TEAM UPDATE: An agency sworn to protect. An agency sworn to serve. How did two agencies fail a man who needed help on I-95?

 ORANGEBURG, SC (WRDW/WAGT) -- Two EMTs are still on the job despite South Carolina suspending their certifications.

-Our I-Team now has video proof the crew knew something was wrong with Paul Tarashuk before they abandoned him on the highway where he later died.
+Our I-Team now has video proof the crew knew something was wrong with

 In new video, you can see Tarashuk climbing off the cab of an 18-wheeler – naked.
 Later, you see him acting odd and non-responsive.